Netcracker/KubeMarine/documentation/Maintenance.md

 They are upgraded automatically as required.
 You can provide this information if you want to have better control over their versions.
 Also, you have to explicitly provide thirdparties `source` if you have specified this information in the `cluster.yaml`.
-It is because in this case, you take full control over the thirdparties' versions and the defaults do not apply.
+It is because in this case, you take a full control over the thirdparties' versions and the defaults do not apply.

 #### Packages Upgrade Patches